pabloclarkd/web/content/home/projects.md

 weight: 50

 title: Projects
-subtitle: 'These are the projects I was most involved in while working at [IMCO](https://imco.org.mx/), a non-government organization.
+subtitle: 'These are the projects I was most involved in while working at [IMCO](https://imco.org.mx/), a non-government organization based in Mexico City.
 Some of them are research documents and others are applied web tools.'

 content:
   # Page type to display.
 E.g. project.